OsarohEkhoragbon/Office-Supplies-Sales-Analytics-and-Profitability-Insights-in-Power-BI/README.md

 DAX – for calculated fields and metrics

-Excel/CSV – (assumed) source data for loading into Power BI
+Excel – source data for loading into Power BI

 ## 🎯 Objectives
 Deliver actionable insights into product and customer performance